Toyota Corona Mark II GSS (1970)

 Road testing the Toyota Corona Mark II GSS

-The GSS (internal name RT75-M) is the hottest Mark II, with a new DOHC 1858cc engine in a body that is basically the same as the conventional 1900 Hardtop SL (RT72-S).
-It can be said to be a car that continues the glorious tradition of the Toyota 1600GT (RT55/55-M), which dominated touring car races until the first half of 1969.
+The GSS (internal name RT75-M) is the hottest Mark II, with a new DOHC 1858cc engine in a body that is basically the same as the existing 1900 Hardtop SL (RT72-S).
+It is a car that can be said to continue the glorious tradition of the Toyota 1600GT (RT55/55-M), which dominated touring car races until the first half of 1969.

-Before we get to the road test, let’s briefly explain the differences between the GSS and the conventional SL.
+Before we get to the road test, let’s briefly explain the differences between the Mark II GSS and the conventional SL.
 The new 10R engine uses the same 1858cc cylinder block as the 1900SL’s 8R-B, with almost no modifications (four new 5mm water holes were added to improve cooling around the exhaust valves in the cylinder head, and the oil level gauge was moved to the other side as it interfered with the twin Solex carburetors).
-The cylinder head is of course a new design, a DOHC made of die-cast aluminum alloy that incorporates a great deal of experience gained from the RT55’s 9R engine (which was, of course, a DOHC).
+The cylinder head is a new DOHC design made of die-cast aluminum alloy that incorporates a great deal of experience gained from the RT55’s 9R engine (which was, of course, a DOHC).

 The combustion chamber is fully machined and hemispherical, with the intake and exhaust valves positioned at an angle of 64° to each other (32° to the cylinder axis) to form a cross flow.
 The valve diameter is large at 45mm for intake and 37mm for exhaust, and stellite steel with excellent heat and wear resistance is welded to the face of the exhaust valve head.
 The intake valve stem is chrome plated and the exhaust valve is Tufftride treated to improve wear resistance.